Subclass 482 — Skills in Demand visa

 - 186 Visa Permanent Residency Guide — the PR step after 482

-- How to Become an Approved Sponsor in Australia — the SBS application in detail
+- How to Become an Approved Sponsor — the SBS application in detail

 - How to Find Employer Sponsorship — for workers searching for a sponsor